-Follow the steps outlined in Draining the Fresh Water System with one exception; do not drain the water heater.
-Water heater bypass valves (if so equipped) should be set to NOR-MAL; close valves A&B and open valve C. Do not remove the water heater drain plug.
-For the full system canister water filter, remove the canister, take out the filter, and reattach the empty canister.
+- □ Follow the steps outlined in Draining the Fresh Water System with one exception; do not drain the water heater. - □ Water heater bypass valves (if so equipped) should be set to BYPASS; close valves A&B and open valve C. Do not remove the water heater drain plug. - □ Full system canister water filter, remove the canister, take out the filter, and reattach the empty canister.